NaaeemMalik/my-Chromium-forks/docs/angle_in_chromium.md

-# Hacking on ANGLE in Chromium
+# Hacking on ANGLE in GTX Browser

 In DEPS, comment out the part that looks like this.